'Rodni Kut'

 That this is true was perfectly demonstrated by the experiences of four children, Anya, Nazar, Anton and Stas, who in 2002 were living in Zhuravichi Childrens’ Home.
 They were all children with significant physical disabilities, and a lesser degree of mental disability.
 During 2002 we brought them to Britain for a holiday.
 The children all made tremendous improvements in their mobility, development and behaviour during a two month stay in Britain.

 It was felt that the children would benefit greatly from living in a family environment, and in August 2002 a suitable house in Rogachev was found, purchased and adapted and the children moved in in January 2003.
 The children have grown up at Rodni Kut as a family with ‘papa’ Sergie as their guardian and their team of ‘aunties’ – carers who do an excellent job of looking after them and love them as though they were their own.
 They are now all in their twenties.
+In 2022 the family experienced the tragic loss of Nazar, who had severe cerebral palsy, and who died suddenly.

-Rodni Kut has been visited by the Deputy Minister of Social Protection who sees it as a possible model for the future.
-This is a view that we are delighted to hear and that we will do our utmost to encourage at every opportunity.
 You can help us to continue the care of our young adults living at Rodni Kut by sponsoring part or all of the salary of a carer for another month.